Sleep paralysis sucks, and it’s not something I’d wish upon my worst enemy.

 Some people hallucinate, others don’t.
 Those who have hallucinated reported seeing ghosts, dark shadowy figures, demons, or even imp-like creatures.
 Even though you’re conscious, your mind hasn’t fully woken up yet, which explains why these creatures from your nightmares come to life.

-Anyways, it’s likely that SP is a culprit for many of the “evil” spirits, aliens, and demons that humanity claims have visited them during the middle of the night.
+At any rate, it’s likely that SP is a culprit for many of the “evil” spirits, aliens, and demons that humanity claims have visited them during the middle of the night.
 At least, it’s the only legitimate scientific explanation for the phenomena.

 Overall, sleep paralysis is a very common ailment with somewhere between 8% and 50% of the population having experienced it.
 I suspect this figure may be much closer to 50% than 8%, solely because most people aren’t reporting their cases – though I’m only guessing.